I was going to do separate ‘About’ and ‘FAQ’ pages, but so much of it goes both ways anyway…

 May I send you my zines?
 How about other mail?

 What’s all this about then?

 I’ve loved zines from the word go, ‘go’ happening somewhere in 2010 or 11.
 I’m so sad I can’t remember.
-Anyway, I dropped the ball for a while, but I’ve been back and diving headfirst into everything zine for a couple years now.
-You’re stuck with me.
+I’ve been sharing the zine love since then here on the blog and in the podcast The Zine Collector

 I started out with a mini-zine dedicated to my partner’s one true love: Guinness, a zine for Occupy Melbourne and then the beginnings of my first (and currently ongoing) collab zine thing: Dear Anonymous.
 I also write a perzine series called Don’t Call Me Cupcake and have finished the first issue of DAFUQ, a zine about weird things people say taken out of context.